 How Long Will Your Manicure Last?

 This is where the three options really show their differences.
 Gel nails will typically give you two to three weeks of solid wear before you see any major chipping or lifting.
 Their flexible quality helps them absorb minor bumps.
-Dip powder nails are the undisputed champions of longevity, often looking perfect for three to five weeks.
+Dip powder nails last longest—typically 3 to 5 weeks—but only if you avoid sharp impacts like door jams or phone drops, which can crack that rigid finish.
 Their hard, resin-reinforced structure is extremely resistant to chips.

-A 2019 comparative analysis by a cosmetic science program at the University of Cincinnati showed that poly-ethyl-methacrylate, a key ingredient in dip powders, demonstrated superior adhesion and abrasion resistance compared to standard gel polish formulas.
+A comparative study on nail enhancement materials found that dip powders offer superior durability due to their resin structure.
+(2023, MDPI Gels Journal).
 Acrylics are also quite resilient, lasting about two to three weeks before the regrowth at your cuticle makes a fill necessary.

 Impact on Nail Health